AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 1: Trackpad Gain Function

 \subsubsection{Trial Completion Time}

 We found a significant effect of of \emph{gain condition} on trial completion time (F(1,9)=40.68, p$<$0.001).
-The overall average completion time was 813.5~ms ($\sigma$ 30.7) for \refpart\ and 869.1~ms ($\sigma$ 26.4) for \golfpart.
-This result is straightforward: in the \golfpart\ condition, participants started from a slow gain of 1 $\frac{m.s^{-1}}{m.s^{-1}}$.
-However, the overall difference was only about 50 ms. This is on a similar level with a difference reported between OS X function and Windows in a previous study ($=50$ ms)\cite{casiez2011no}.
+The average completion time was 813.5~ms ($\sigma$=30.7) for \refpart\ and 869.1~ms ($\sigma$=26.4) for \golfpart.
+This result is expected: in the \golfpart\ condition, participants started from a slow gain of 1 $\frac{m.s^{-1}}{m.s^{-1}}$.
+However, the difference was only about 50 ms. This is on a similar level with a difference reported between OS X function and Windows in a previous study ($=50$ ms) \cite{casiez2011no}.
+Also, it was quickly improved after few blocks (see Figure \ref{fig:S1trialcompletiontime}).

-The effect of interaction between \emph{block} and \emph{gain condition} on trial completion time was significant (F(9,81)=10.24, p$<$0.001).
-Pairwise comparison showed that the differences in trial completion time between \emph{gain condition}s are becoming not significant from \block~7 (p=0.35, see Figure \ref{fig:trialcompletiontime}).
-Completion times per block were as follows:
+The interaction effect between \emph{block} and \emph{gain condition} on trial completion time was significant (F(9,81)=10.24, p$<$0.001).
+Pairwise comparison showed that the differences in trial completion time between \emph{gain condition}s become not significant from \block~7 onward (p=0.35, see Figure \ref{fig:S1trialcompletiontime}). \finalAdd{The converged trial completion time of \methodname~after \block~7 remained slightly higher than the baseline by 26.9 ms on average (n.s.).} Completion times after \block~7 were as follows: